ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <th>Description</th>
   <td>
   <p>Implementation of PKCS #11 <code>C_Digest</code>.</p>
-  <p>Note that if a digest object has had exactly 0 (zero) bytes appended to it after creation, in any combination of zero byte transfers, it may still perform a one-pass Digest, even if it should be rejected by a strict implementation.</p>
+  <p>Note that if a digest object has had exactly 0 (zero) bytes appended to it after creation, in any combination of zero-byte transfers, it can still perform a one-pass Digest, even if it should be rejected by a strict implementation.</p>
   <p>Does not update <code>(state, slen)</code>.</p>
-  <p>Implementations <i>may</i> perform
+  <p>Implementations might perform
   <code>DigestUpdate</code>, <code>DigestFinal<code>, or <code>Digest</code> calls on cleartext digest objects in host code, bypassing HSM backends altogether.
-This choice may or may not be visible to host code, and it does not impact the security of the operation (as clear objects can not digest sensitive data). </p>
+This choice might or might not be visible to host code, and it does not impact the security of the operation (as clear objects might not digest sensitive data). </p>
   <p>The <code>state</code>,<code>slen</code> blob must be mapped from the PKCS #11 <code>hSession</code> parameter.
 The <code>state</code> blob was output from: <code>DigestInit</code>.</p>
   </td>
   </tr>